Man on fire!

 - If you are an applicant who meets our entrance requirements and identifies a disability, your application is processed by the admissions office as per the admissions process for all students.
-Additionally, a copy of your application and transcript, as well as any documentation verifying your disability, is given to the coordinator of disability services who will contact you to discuss your disability-related accommodation needs.
+Additionally, a copy of your application and transcript, as well as any documentation verifying your disability, is given to the coordinator of Accessibility Services who will contact you to discuss your disability-related accommodation needs.

-- If you are an applicant who does not meet entrance requirements and identifies a disability, the admissions office will consult with the coordinator of disability services before processing your application.
+- If you are an applicant who does not meet entrance requirements and identifies a disability, the admissions office will consult with the coordinator of Accessibility Services before processing your application.
 The coordinator will contact you to determine whether or not your disability is relevant to not meeting the entrance requirements.
 If it is, then you may still be able to access some of our programs through our special admissions process.
 If your disability is not relevant to not meeting entrance requirements, you may be able, for example, to meet entrance requirements by availing of our CAS-Transition program.
-The coordinator of disability services will discuss all available options with you.
+The coordinator of Accessibility Services will discuss all available options with you.

 - If you do not identify as having a disability, but your high school transcript denotes you have completed modified or alternate courses, your application and transcript will be copied to the coordinator of cisability services who will follow up with you to determine eligibility.
 It may be determined that you do not meet entrance requirements if you have completed modified or alternate courses.
 If this is the case, you may be able to explore other options through our special admissions process.